Apple TV 4K

 ● Starts at $179

-Introduced during Apple's September event, the Apple TV 4K is the fifth generation Apple TV, with the newest version of the set-top box primarily adding the ability to stream at the higher resolution, making it a useful purchase to owners of Ultra HD televisions.
-This model is the new premium at $199 pushing the fourth generation down to a single 32GB $149 model.
+Introduced during Apple's September event, the Apple TV 4K is the fifth-generation Apple TV.
+The newest version of the set-top box primarily adds the ability to stream at the higher resolution, making it a useful purchase to owners of Ultra HD televisions.
+This model is the new premium at $179 or $199 while pushing the fourth-generation model down to $149.

 AppleInsider reviewed the Apple TV 4K, giving it a score of 4.5 out of a possible 5.